sourabhrohilla/ds-masterclass-hands-on/README.md

 ### For participants who will be using python
 1. Anaconda distribution for python : Go to https://www.continuum.io/downloads and download the latest Anaconda distribution.
+Please use Python 2.7 installation.
 2. Run `conda install jupyter`
 3. Run `conda install -c glemaitre imbalanced-learn`
 4. Install the libraries listed below using pip.